luni64/rmSharp/docs/README.md

 The first part of the `Name` entity is a more or less a 1:1 translation of the table columns to C# types.
 For convenience, however, rmSharp introduces the following bidirectional conversions:

-* The table columns `NameType` and `Proof` are converted from/to `long` to/from C# enumerations.
+* The table columns `NameType` and `Proof` are converted from `long` to C# enumerations.
-* The `IsPrimary` and `IsPrivate` flags are converted from/to `long` to/from boolean values.
+* The `IsPrimary` and `IsPrivate` flags are converted from `long` to boolean values.
-* In the model the table column `UTCModDate` is renamed to `ChangeDate` and is converted from/to an encoded `float` value to/from the standard C#-type `DateTime`.
+* In the model the table column `UTCModDate` is renamed to `ChangeDate` and is converted from an encoded `float` value to the standard C#-type `DateTime`.

-The properties in the navigation section of the `Name` entity model the relation to other entities.
+The properties in the **navigation** section of the `Name` entity model the relation to other entities.
 A `Name` can have zero or many citations which is modeled by the `Citations` collection.
 Also, it can have one or many Tasks, modeled by the `Tasks` collection.
 If you query for a `Name` in the `Names` table, the Entity Framework automatically generates an SQL query joining the tables `CitationTable` and `TaskTable` and fills the Citations and Tasks collections correspondingly.

 ## Usage Examples

 Here some simple examples showing how to use the library.
-The corresponding project files can be found in the `Examples` folder of the repository.
-All examples use the databases in the folder `Examples\example_databases`
+The corresponding project files can be found in the folder `src/Examples` of the repository.
+The examples use various databases stored in the folder `src/Examples/example_databases`

 ### Print all Primary Names